Learn To Sail A Schooner No.5

 About SchoonerSail’s Learning To Sail A Schooner Articles

 John, Trinovante’s skipper started writing these articles after some Trinovante Crew asked for more information on the fundamentals of schooner handling.
-None of these articles are invented theory.
-John has simply written about specific situations that have arisen.
+These articles are not imagined theory.
+John has written about specific situations that have arisen.

 Sailing off a quay requires careful timing.
-All the crew need to know exactly what their specific role is going to be and are well briefed beforehand so they understand what is about to happen.
-Once the operation is started things happen quite quickly.
+Each crew needs to know what their specific role is going to be and are briefed beforehand so they understand what is about to happen.
+Once the operation has begun, things happen quite quickly.

 The wind is blowing slightly off the quay from aft.
 Slip lines been rigged and are ready to let go from onboard.
 All the sails have been prepared and are ready to hoist.